 Use polyolefin, PVC DEHP-free, or EVA IV tubing sets.

 2.5 24-Hour or 48-Hour Infusion of BLINCYTO

+See Section 2.6 for 7-Day Infusion

+For 24-hour or 48-hour infusion, use preservative-free Sterile Water for Injection to reconstitute BLINCYTO.
+Do not use IV Solution Stabilizer (IVSS) to reconstitute BLINCYTO [see Dosage and Administration (2.4.2)].

+Prime the IV tubing only with the prepared solution for infusion.
+Do not prime with 0.9% Sodium Chloride Injection, USP.

+2.5.1 Reconstitution of BLINCYTO for 24-Hour or 48-Hour Infusion

+Add 3 mL of preservative-free Sterile Water for Injection, USP by directing the water along the walls of the BLINCYTO vial and not directly on the lyophilized powder (resulting in a final BLINCYTO concentration of 12.5 mcg/mL).

+Do not use with IV Solution Stabilizer (IVSS) to reconstitute BLINCYTO.

+Gently swirl contents to avoid excess foaming.

+Do not shake.

+Visually inspect the reconstituted solution for particulate matter and discoloration during reconstitution and prior to infusion.
+The resulting solution should be clear to slightly opalescent, colorless to slightly yellow.

+Do not use if solution is cloudy or has precipitated.

-2.5.1 Preparation of BLINCYTO Infusion Bag for 24- or 48-Hour Infusion
+2.5.2 Preparation of BLINCYTO Infusion Bag for 24-Hour or 48-Hour Infusion

 Verify the prescribed dose and infusion duration for each BLINCYTO infusion bag.
-To minimize errors, use the specific volumes described in Tables 4 to 6 to prepare the BLINCYTO infusion bag.
+To minimize errors, use the specific volumes described in Tables 4 and 5 to prepare the BLINCYTO infusion bag.

 Table 4 for patients weighing greater than or equal to 45 kg

-Tables 5 and 6 for patients weighing less than 45 kg
+Table 5 for patients weighing less than 45 kg

-Aseptically add 270 mL 0.9% Sodium Chloride Injection, USP to the IV bag.
+Aseptically add 270 mL 0.9% Sodium Chloride Injection, USP to the empty IV bag.

 Aseptically transfer 5.5 mL IV Solution Stabilizer to the IV bag containing 0.9% Sodium Chloride Injection, USP.
 Gently mix the contents of the bag to avoid foaming.
 Discard the vial containing the unused IV Solution Stabilizer.

-Aseptically transfer reconstituted BLINCYTO [see Dosage and Administration (2.5.2)] into the IV bag containing 0.9% Sodium Chloride Injection, USP and IV Solution Stabilizer.
+Aseptically transfer the required volume of reconstituted BLINCYTO [see Dosage and Administration (2.5.1)] into the IV bag containing 0.9% Sodium Chloride Injection, USP and IV Solution Stabilizer.
 Gently mix the contents of the bag to avoid foaming.

-Refer to Tables 4 to 6 for the specific volume of reconstituted BLINCYTO.
+Refer to Tables 4 and 5 for the specific volume of reconstituted BLINCYTO.

 Under aseptic conditions, attach the IV tubing to the IV bag with the sterile 0.2 micron in-line filter.